Soumeh/Aunthentic-Archeology/README.md

 # Artifacts and Fragments
 - Depending on the biome, each archeology structure is assigned a type of fragment and a set of artifacts that can be found during excavations.
 Essentially, all structures in one biome share a common list of artifacts and a fragment type for those artifacts.
 - Artifacts can be both decorative and functional.
-Specific ideas for artifacts and ancient plants will be discussed later.
+(Ideas also currently unfinished)
 - Fragments are used to make copies of their respective set of artifacts.
-(Ideas also currently unfinished)

 # Ancient Blocks
 - Unique blocks found in archeology structures.